kaisenlinux/manpages-dev/category/Backup/rsync.md

               See the FILTER RULES section for detailed information on this option.

        --include-from=FILE
               This  option  is related to the --include option, but it specifies a FILE that contains include patterns (one per line).
-Blank lines in the file and lines starting with ';' or '#' are ignored.
+Blank lines in the file are ignored, as are whole- line comments that start with ';' or '#' (filename rules that contain those characters are unaffected).

               If FILE is '-', the list will be read from standard input.

        --files-from=FILE
               Using this option allows you to specify the exact list of files to transfer (as read from the specified FILE or '-' for standard input).
 It also tweaks the default  behav‐